fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

    use the command echo "Best School" >> \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 # 9.A script that write into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
    use the commnd # ls -la > ls_cwd_content
+# 10.Write a script that duplicates the last line of the file iacta
+    use the command # tail -n 1 iacta >> iacta